salesforce/utam-java-recipes/README.md

 Example of setup for UTAM Page Objects consumption along with test utilities and examples of Salesforce UI tests.
 Tests from this module can be run by TestNG runner from IDE.

+- force-app
+Setup for scratch org tests - custom components and permissions.
+It is JavaScript module and is not included in the maven project.

 ## Initial setup

 - Clone repository and run `mvn clean install`